taniadcg/my-portfolio/deep-learning-and-ai-projects/deep-reinforcement-learning/README.md

 ## Introduction
 This project demonstrates the application of Deep Reinforcement Learning (DeepRL) techniques to control agents in two simulation environments: **CartPole-v0** and **CarRacing-v0**.
 The project includes a detailed analysis of different reinforcement learning algorithms, including DQN, Double DQN, and Double Dueling DQN, utilizing both affordance-based and image-based state representations.

+## Project Status
+**Note:** Some folders and features in this project are still under development and may not be fully implemented.
+Please check back later for updates, or feel free to explore the current features that are available.

 ## Simulation Environments
 The following OpenAI Gym environments are used in this project: